OpenBB-finance/OpenBB/website/content/terminal/forecasting/tcn/_index.md

   -o OUTPUT_CHUNK_LENGTH, --output-chunk-length OUTPUT_CHUNK_LENGTH
                         The length of the forecast of the model. (default: 5) --force-reset FORCE_RESET
-                        If set to True, any previously-existing model with the same name will be reset (all checkpoints will be discarded). (default: True)
+                        If set to True, any previously-existing model with the same name will be reset (all checkpoints will be discarded). (default: True) --save-checkpoints SAVE_CHECKPOINTS
-  --save-checkpoints SAVE_CHECKPOINTS
                         Whether to automatically save the untrained model and checkpoints. (default: True) --model-save-name MODEL_SAVE_NAME
-                        Name of the model to save. (default: tcn_model) --n-epochs N_EPOCHS   Number of epochs over which to train the model. (default: 100) --dropout DROPOUT     Fraction of neurons afected by Dropout. (default: 0.1) --batch-size BATCH_SIZE
+                        Name of the model to save. (default: tcn_model) --n-epochs N_EPOCHS   Number of epochs over which to train the model. (default: 300) --dropout DROPOUT     Fraction of neurons afected by Dropout. (default: 0.1) --batch-size BATCH_SIZE
-                        Number of time series (input and output) used in each training pass (default: 32) --learning-rate LEARNING_RATE
+                        Number of time series (input and output) used in each training pass (default: 32) --end S_END_DATE      The end date (format YYYY-MM-DD) to select for testing (default: None) --start S_START_DATE  The start date (format YYYY-MM-DD) to select for testing (default: None) --learning-rate LEARNING_RATE
-                        Learning rate during training. (default: 0.001) --residuals           Show the residuals for the model. (default: False) -f, --forecast_only   Do not plot the hisotorical data without forecasts. (default: False) -h, --help            show this help message (default: False) --export EXPORT       Export figure into png, jpg, pdf, svg (default: )
+                        Learning rate during training. (default: 0.001) --residuals           Show the residuals for the model. (default: False) --forecast-only       Do not plot the hisotorical data without forecasts. (default: False) -h, --help            show this help message (default: False) --export EXPORT       Export figure into png, jpg, pdf, svg (default: )